 For example, if your Queensland registration is still active, the car cannot be registered in New South Wales until the Queensland registration has been cancelled.
 You’ll need to cancel the QLD rego, then provide a proof of cancellation to the NSW Roads and Maritime Services (RMS) before they will allow you to register the vehicle in NSW.

-Yes, dealers like Sell Any Car Fast will buy unregistered cars.
+Yes, dealers will buy unregistered cars.
 Dealers are generally equipped to handle unregistered vehicles, and they may offer a fair price depending on the car's condition.

-When selling an unregistered vehicle, a dealer might account for the cost of re-registering the car or repairing it to meet roadworthy standards.
+When selling your car without rego, a dealer might account for the cost of re-registering the car or repairing it to meet roadworthy standards.
 However, always disclose the lack of registration and be aware that the dealer may offer a lower price to cover these additional costs.

 When selling an unregistered car, cash is usually the preferred method of payment, and it's essential to complete a written contract of sale to protect both parties, but the standard practice is supplying a carbon copy receipt including the VIN and date/time of handover.

-To move an unregistered car without getting fined, you need an Unregistered Vehicle Permit (UVP) to legally drive it on public roads.
+To move an unregistered car without getting fined, you need an Unregistered Vehicle Permit (UVP) to legally drive it on public roads in Queensland.
 This permit is used for things like getting the car fixed or moving it to a new location.

 You can move an unregistered vehicle without a permit for: